-IX.
-Ballot Format

-a.
-The names of candidates running for election shall appear vertically under the title of the position for which they are running.
-If possible, the candidate order shall be randomized on every individual ballot.
+A Formatted: Font: 8 pt individual ballot.
 If this is not possible, the candidates shall appear on all ballots in order drawn by lot.
-There shall be no write-in candidates.

-- In the event of not enough candidates running to fill a position, then a candidate nomination box will be permitted.
-This box is not to be used for electing a candidate, its purpose is to help nominate people to apply for the unfilled position. - b.
-The names on the ballot shall read exactly as they appear on the candidates' approved registration form.
-If this is not possible, the candidate will be notified, and appropriate changes will be made by the Elections Coordinator before the ballots are published.
-The Elections Coordinator reserves the right to alter the name on the ballot if the candidate's provided name is misleading. - c.
+There shall be no write-in candidates. a.
+In the event of not enough candidates running to fill a position, then a candidate nomination box will be permitted.
+Formatted: Font: 8 pt This box is not to be used for electing a candidate, its purpose is to help nominate people to apply for the unfilled position.
+Formatted: Font: (Default) Arial b.
+The names on the ballot shall read exactly as they appear on the candidates' approved Formatted: Font: 8 pt registration form.
+If this is not possible, the candidate will be notified, and appropriate changes Formatted: Font: 8 pt will be made by the Elections Coordinator before the ballots are published.
+The Elections Coordinator reserves the right to alter the name on the ballot if the candidate's provided name is misleading. c.
 Ballots shall include duly filed initiatives and referenda.

-X. Ballot Counting

-- Ballots shall not be counted until polls have closed on the last day of the elections.
-The Elections Coordinator, Election Board Chair and the REP advisor or the advisor's designee shall count and/or supervise the counting of the ballots once polls have closed.
-The Elections Coordinator is not permitted to use the voting software to reveal candidate - The Elections Coordinator is not permitted to use the voting software to reveal candidate standings or vote count numbers to anyone during the time of the election.
-Voting software should only be used for the purposes of working on the election and staying informed on voter engagement.

-- c.
-In order to protect the privacy of voters, ballots, once cast, shall not be viewed by any candidate, initiative sponsor, referendum sponsor, poll worker, or person otherwise involved in a campaign until the official counting after the close of the elections. - In the event of legal right to view ballots, names and other means of personal identification shall be stricken from the ballot.
+Formatted: Font: 8 pt XI.
+Ballot Counting Formatted: Font: 8 pt a.
+Ballots shall not be counted until polls have closed on the last day of the elections.
+The Elections Formatted: Font: 8 pt Coordinator, Ethics Board Coordinator and the AS Governance Advisor or the advisor's designee shall count and/or supervise the counting of the ballots once polls have closed.
+1. The Elections Coordinator is not permitted to use the voting software to reveal candidate standings or vote count numbers to anyone during the time of the election.
+Voting software should only be used for the purposes of working on the election and staying informed on voter engagement. b.
+In order to protect the privacy of voters, ballots, once cast, shall not be viewed by any candidate, initiative sponsor, referendum sponsor, poll worker, or person otherwise involved in a campaign until the official counting after the close of the elections.
+(1) In the event of legal right to view ballots, names and other means of personal identification shall be stricken from the ballot.
+Formatted: Font: 8 pt c.
+On the ballots for Executive Board and Student Senate positions, winners will be determined through the process of ranked voting and the Instant Run-off Process described below in this Code.
+This means that voters are able to rank as many, or as few, preferred candidates as they wish. d.
+Initiatives and referenda will pass or fail based on whether the negative or affirmative choice receives the majority of votes.

-XI.
-Disqualification of a Winning Candidate

-a.
-If, after the conclusion of the elections, a candidate who has satisfied the requirements for winning a position specified in Section 1, III (b) of this Code is disqualified by the Election Board or by the Elections Appeals Panel and chooses not to or is unable to appeal the decision, then the candidate receiving the second-highest number of votes for that position shall be declared the winner of the election, even if that candidate has not satisfied all of the requirements for being elected to the position specified in Section 5 of this Code.

 XII.
-Referenda

-a.
-A referendum to the membership of the ASWWU may be initiated by a majority vote of the AS Executive Board.
-Once the referendum question has been approved by the AS Executive Board, all materials required in the referendum filing packet must be submitted to the Program Coordinator for the AS Executive Board by the candidate filing period deadline.
-Referenda thus submitted shall be included on the ballot during the regularly scheduled election.

-ο.
-Students may submit suggestions for referenda, including bylaw changes, to the Board.
-Suggested changes are due by the candidate filing period deadline but should be turned in as early as possible to allow the Executive Board to complete a full review.
-Students should contact the AS Board Programs Coordinator for details.

-- c.
-Ballot referenda must be in the form of a question presented to the student body that can be answered in the affirmative or the negative.
-The AS Board may approve a question in different formats if it's technically feasible with the online voting program. - d.
-Opposition campaigns shall have an additional week to file and submit oppositional referenda packet. - e.
-All campaigning and advertising for and against referenda shall follow the guidelines set forth for initiatives in Section 2, II of this Code.
-For the purposes of this provision, the Board member(s) sponsoring the referendum, or an organization created by them shall be considered the official campaign for the referendum.
-Referendum campaigns shall be required to file financial disclosure statements as outlined in Section 3, V of this Code.
-No AS funds or resources shall be used to campaign for or against a referendum with the exception of funds allocated through the AS public financing mechanism.
-Referendum campaigns shall be eligible for public financing. - f.
-A Referendum's sponsor must attend the Mandatory Election Meeting. - Sponsor(s) of referendum opposition campaigns must meet with the Elections Coordinator before campaigning. - In order to pass, any referendum presented to the students for approval must receive a simple majority (50% +1) of the votes cast for that referendum
+Disqualification of a Winning Candidate Formatted: Font: 8 pt a.
+If, after the conclusion of the elections, a candidate who has satisfied the requirements for winning a position specified in Section 1, III (b) of this Code is disqualified by the Ethics Board or by the Ethics Appeals Panel and chooses not to or is unable to appeal the decision, then the candidate receiving the second-highest number of votes for that position shall be declared the winner of the election, even if that candidate has not satisfied all of the requirements for being elected to the position specified in Section 5 of this Code.
+A Formatted: Font: 8 pt 20